spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/marketplace-inventory-management-feature-integration.md

 Make sure that when you update a product offer using `ProductOfferFacade::create()` with provided stock data, it updates stock data in `spy_product_offer_stock`.

-Make sure that when you retrieve a product offer using `ProductOfferFacade::findOne()` the response data contains info about product offer stocks.
+Make sure that when you retrieve a product offer using `ProductOfferFacade::findOne()`, the response data contains info about product offer stocks.

 {% endinfo_block %}